gkonovalov/android-vad/README.md

 ```

 ## Requirements
-Android VAD supports Android 5.0 (Lollipop) and later and require JDK 17 or later.
+Android VAD supports Android 5.0 (API level 21) and later and require JDK 8 or later.

 ## Dependencies
 The library utilizes the ONNX runtime to run Silero VAD DNN, which requires the addition of